 Arts Share offers schools and communities around the state a variety of arts experiences such as interactive performances, workshops, readings, and master classes.

 Events take place in K-12 schools, libraries, museums, hospitals, community colleges, and performance venues.
 Online programs are also now available.
 Our artist roster is made up of students and faculty from programs across campus, including: Division of Performing Arts (music, dance, theatre), Writers’ Workshop, School of Art & Art History, International Writing Program, and Cinematic Arts.
 In addition to individual artists, we have many amazing ensembles that are available for performances.

 Contact our office and we will work to tailor programming to meet your needs.
 We will work within your budget when possible.

-Please select the "Access Request" button below to gain access the resources displayed on this page.
+Please click "Access Request" above to gain access to the videos on this page.